dmaiolo/mars_terrain_analysis2/README.md

 The project consists of the following files:

 1. `main.py` - The main script that preprocesses the images, loads the dataset, trains the CNN model, and validates the model's performance.
+It has been updated to provide more console output and a friendlier user experience.
 2. `model.py` - Contains the `create_model` function that defines the architecture of the CNN model.
 3. `utils.py` - Contains utility functions for loading and preprocessing image data.
+The `display_processed_image_and_masks()` function has been updated to accept an additional `title` parameter, which provides more informative titles for the displayed figures.
+4. `data_loader.py` - A new module that contains functions for loading and splitting the dataset into training and validation sets.
+5. `config.py` - A new module that contains project-wide configurations, such as image width and height.

 ## Dataset